dcao/babble/POPL23.md

 From VirtualBox, you can then import the appliance with `File > Import Appliance`.
 Make sure the VM settings are valid for your hardware (check memory, CPU cores etc. in `Settings > System`), and adjust accordingly if not.
-The VM comes with 8GB of memory allocated by default.
+The VM comes with 8GB of memory and 6 CPU cores allocated by default.
 Allocate as many cores as you can (up to n-2, where n is the number of cores on your machine), as the eval uses significant parallelism.